 If you have a mortgage on your home and haven’t lived there for at least a year, it’s possible you’ll need to wait before converting your home.
 This is because there are certain benefits to taking out a loan for a primary residence versus a vacation home or investment property such as lower interest rates and smaller down payments.
 If you make the change sooner than 12 months, you could be committing mortgage fraud resulting in foreclosure.
 To prevent this, check your loan paperwork or talk to your lender to find out the exact rules in making this switch.

-Look Into Insurance
+Look Into Property Insurance

 Any income you make on your new rental property will have to be taxed at the end of the year.
-However, there are many potential deductibles you can claim that can save you money.
+However, there are many potential deductibles and tax benefits you can claim that can save you money.
 For example, utilities, homeowners association fees, landlord insurance policies, repairs to the house, property taxes, and mortgage interest can all be considered deductibles on your taxes.
-Consider speaking to a tax advisor about these and see if there are any steps needed to convert your home to a rental property in their point of view.
+Consider speaking to a tax advisor about these and see if there are any steps needed to convert your home to a rental property from their point of view.

 Repairs and Upgrades